sipeed/sipeed_wiki/docs/hardware/en/logic_analyzer/combo8/use_cklink_function.md

       - Release docs
 ---

-SLogic Combo8 features high-speed CK-Link functionality, with a speed that surpasses CK-Link Lite and comes close to CK-Link Pro, making it a great tool for debugging RISC-V chips.
+SLogic Combo 8 features high-speed CK-Link functionality, with a speed that surpasses CK-Link Lite and comes close to CK-Link Pro, making it a great tool for debugging RISC-V chips.
 In this mode, it also has a high-speed serial port (20Mbps).

 Let's get started with using CK-LINK!